cassini1010/documentations/docs/ubuntu_server.md

 - Start an X11 server in windows system Ex; Xming server

-- Open PuTTY and enable the X11 configuratoin and login to server.
+- Open PuTTY and enable the X11 configuration and login to server.

 - Start a GUI application Ex; gedit